Logan (film character): Appearance

-Future
+Marvel Cinematic Universe

 During an appearance on The Dr. Oz Show in May 2015, Jackman stated that Logan (2017) would be his final portrayal as the character; he said, "This will be my last one, it is my last time.
 It just felt like it was the right time to do it, and let's be honest, 17 years.
 I never thought in a million years it would last, so I'm so grateful to the fans for the opportunity of playing it.
 I kind of have in my head what we're going to do in this last one.
 It just feels like this is the perfect way to go out."
 Jackman has also explained that Jerry Seinfeld has convinced him to quit the role stating, "He said to me, when you're creating something it's very important not to run yourself dry.
 It's not about finishing on top, necessarily, but making sure you're, creatively, still got something left, which propels you into the whatever's next."

 In December 2016, Ryan Reynolds revealed that he had been trying to convince Jackman to re-sign for a Wolverine and Deadpool crossover film.
 Urging fans to campaign online, he stated, "I want Deadpool and Wolverine in a movie together.
 What we're gonna have to do is convince Hugh.
 If anything, I'm going to need to do what I can to get my internet friends back on board to help rally another cause down the line.
 Hugh Jackman is one of the best human beings.
 Part of the reason I want to do a Deadpool/Wolverine movie is not just because I think the two would light the screen on fire but I genuinely love the guy."
 In January 2017, Reynolds and Jackman spoke about the proposed project; Jackman stated, "I'm hesitating, because I could totally see how that's the perfect fit.
 But the timing may be wrong."
 Jackman later stated that he would not reprise the role for a team-up film, specifying, "No, and Ryan is currently sleeping outside my house.
 [Laughs] Look, if that movie had appeared 10 years ago, probably a different story, but I knew two-and-a-half years ago that this was the last one.
 The first call I made was to [director James Mangold].
 I said, 'Jim, I got one more shot at this,' and as soon as Jim came up with the idea and we worked on it, I was never more excited.
 But, it feels like the right time.
 Deadpool, go for it man, do your thing.
 You don't need me."